- 13 Feb 2025

 Earlier, a single user with multiple unique cookie IDs was identified as different users, resulting in counting the same user more than once.

-- Whatfix supports End User Authentication, wherein your end users have to authenticate themselves with valid credentials using their organization’s SSO before they can see Whatfix content.
+- Whatfix supports End User Authentication, wherein end users authenticate with valid credentials using their organization’s SSO before accessing Whatfix content.

-- Use the same user information stored by the Single Sign-On (SSO) providers as unique user identifiers.
-This ensures that all end users have a unique identifier across multiple applications to identify them correctly.
+- Use the same user information stored by Single Sign-On (SSO) providers as unique user identifiers.
+This ensures that all end users possess a unique identifier across multiple applications for accurate identification.
 For more information on enabling User Identification using SSO, contact support@whatfix.com.